gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

-\indent To make this concrete, we can revisit our previous examples, starting with the ``dsample`` data created before and our interest in comparing the mean passing distances for the *commuter* and *casual* outfit groups in the $n=30$ stratified random sample that was extracted.
+\indent To make this concrete, we can revisit our previous examples, starting with the ``dsample`` data created before and our interest in comparing the mean passing distances for the *commuter* and *casual* outfit groups in the $n = 30$ stratified random sample that was extracted.
 The bootstrapping code is very similar to the permutation code except that we apply the ``resample`` function to the entire data set used in ``lm`` as opposed to the ``shuffle`` function that was applied only to the explanatory variable.